Meet the author!

 - Coffee, coffee, coffee

-- Record holder for most pots melted while cooking
+- Record holder for the most pots melted while cooking

 - Can create grenades out of eggs (loooong cooking story)